Time-saving apps are the solution when it comes to saving time.

 Are you someone who has trouble sticking to goals?
 Goal Streaks can help.

-Whether you’re trying to remember to pack lunches in the evening or struggling to fit in your daily workout, Goal Streaks will mark it on your calendar and remind you every day.
-The app tracks your daily progress records your “streaks” of task completion and encourages you to keep the streak alive.
+Whether you’re trying to remember to pack lunches in the evening or struggling to fit in your daily workout, Goal Streaks is a time-saving app.
+This app will mark a goal on your calendar and remind you every day.
+The time-saving app tracks your daily progress records your “streaks” of task completion and encourages you to keep the streak alive.

-The only downside is that Goal Streaks costs $4.99 for Apple and Android phones.
-But if you really struggle with sticking to your goals, it could be a good investment.
+The only downside is that Goal Streaks is a paid app for Apple and Android phones.
+But if you really struggle with sticking to your goals, this five bucks could be a good investment.

-Pocket allows you to save links and content you find throughout the day, and go back to browse them when you have the time.
-You can save almost any type of media from your web browser, your email account, and over 500 different apps.
+With it, you can save links and content to browse later when you have the time.
+Pocket helps you save most any type of media from your web browser, email, and over 500 different apps.
 The best part?
-Pocket saves content on your device, so you can check out your saved links even if you don’t have an Internet connection.
+Pocket saves content on your device.
+This allows you to check out your saved links even when you’re off wifi.

 One tip?
-Set aside a few 10- or 20-minute breaks during the day to hit up Pocket and check out your saved content.
+Set aside a few 10- or 20-minute breaks during the day to hit up Pocket and review your saved content.
 You’ll be more productive, while still being able to read and watch the things you want.

 Keeping track of finances can take a lot of time.
 There are bills to pay, due dates to remember, and balances to check.
 But Mint makes it easy to stay on top of your accounts.